 * Coordinates civil society advocacy on landmines, cluster munitions and explosive weapons in the UK;

-* Provides the secretariat to the All Party Parliamentary Group on Weapons and the Protection of Civilians;
+* Provides voluntary facilitation for the All Party Parliamentary Group on Weapons and the Protection of Civilians;

 * Is a member of the UK Working Group on Arms;

 * Is a member of the International Campaign to Abolish Nuclear Weapons (ICAN) UK.

 Article 36 has also developed an introduction to working in global civil society coalitions and is establishing web-based resources to share expertise across NGO coalitions internationally.

 Article 36 was established by Thomas Nash and Richard Moyes.